 Two types of suit jackets go well with dress shirts: the single and double-breasted.
 Whatever type you choose, just remember to only button down the middle button of your single-breasted suit and don’t button down the bottom button of your double-breasted suit.

 You can add a pop of color or interesting pattern when choosing your socks, but it should always match your tie.
 Your tie, on the other hand, should complement the color of your shirt and jacket.
-Here’s a pro-tip: it should be in a darker color than your dress shirt.
+Here’s a professional-tip: it should be in a darker color than your dress shirt.

 As for the shoes, different kinds of dress shoes will suit your formal get-up.
 Oxfords and derbies are our favorites in dark-colored leather.
 Feel free to experiment with other shoe styles for more casual events.